Division of Epidemiology and Biostatistics

 - BS, Exercise Science, University of Nebraska (2001)

-- Maternal and Child Health: improving uptake of family planning services, gender dynamics, male involvement
+- Maternal and Child Health: improving uptake of family planning services, gender dynamics, male involvement, couples interventions

 - mHealth: mobile apps to improve health service delivery, (e.g., malaria diagnosis and treatment by community health workers) and increase the ability of under-resourced settings to collect and access health data

-Before joining SDSU Graduate School of Public Health, Dr. Kiene was an Assistant Professor of Community Medicine at the University of Connecticut School of Medicine from 2011-2014 and an Assistant Professor of Medicine and Community Health (Research) at Brown University from 2007-2011, where she remains an adjunct faculty member in the School of Public Health.
-She also served on the Rhode Island Community Planning Group for HIV Prevention from 2008-2014.
+Before joining SDSU’s School of Public Health in 2015, Dr. Kiene was faculty at University of Connecticut School of Medicine from 2011-2014 and at Brown University from 2007-2011, where she remains an adjunct faculty member in the School of Public Health

 - For an up to date publications list see Google Scholar.